"From the time I was a toddler, I knew that I wanted to be a musician, and I feel blessed to have been able to make music my life's work."

 During his career, Jim has had the pleasure of performing for President Jimmy Carter while with Dolly Parton's band and numerous times for President Gerald Ford, including as a member of the Wild Jimbos.
 He has played as a solo act for President George Bush Sr., and for President Bill Clinton at the Vietnam Veterans' Memorial and at the White House for both President Clinton and President George W. Bush.

-Jim donates his time and talents to local activities throughout Colorado, Montana, and Nebraska.
-Jim has co-written songs and recorded albums with students from Breckenridge Elementary, Silverthorne Elementary, Dillon Elementary, Frisco Elementary, Fremont and Campbell Elementary in Arvada, Colorado, six schools in Kearney, Nebraska, Wyndemere School in London, England, Valdez Elementary in Alaska and schools in Frankfurt Germany.
+Jim donated his time and talents to local activities throughout Colorado, Montana, and Nebraska.
+Jim co-written songs and recorded albums with students from Breckenridge Elementary, Silverthorne Elementary, Dillon Elementary, Frisco Elementary, Fremont and Campbell Elementary in Arvada, Colorado, six schools in Kearney, Nebraska, Wyndemere School in London, England, Valdez Elementary in Alaska and schools in Frankfurt Germany.
 The albums were used as fundraisers for the schools.

-Jim has gained a reputation for writing and singing songs about the outdoors and his home in the Colorado Rocky Mountains.
+Jim gained a reputation for writing and singing songs about the outdoors and his home in the Colorado Rocky Mountains.
 For several years he traveled to England, France, Germany, Holland, Brazil, Argentina, Ireland and Scotland, as well as around the United States and Canada, as a spokesman for Ski USA.

 On March 13th, 2007, Jim was honored to sing John Denver's "Rocky Mountain High" at the Colorado House of Representatives, as the song was made an official Colorado state song.
-Jim performed in the annual John Denver Tribute Concerts in Aspen, Colorado and travels with Chris Nole and Jim Horn in performing multi-media concert honoring John Denver and his music.
+Jim performed in the annual John Denver Tribute Concerts in Aspen, Colorado and traveled with Chris Nole and Jim Horn in performing multi-media concert honoring John Denver and his music.